slavroman/slavroman/README.md

-- 👋 Hi, my name is Vyacheslav Romanenko
+- 👋 Hi, my name is Vyacheslav
 - 👀 I’m interested in develop Windows desktop apps // a crazy guy who started learn it at 39 y.o. :)
 - 🌱 I’m currently learning C++, C# later and Delphi maybe later...
 - 💞️ I’m looking to collaborate on guys how have a great experience in development and languages above ;)